 Ready-to-use math activities from the Flip Disco Library

 Students can jump very quickly to planning or even building before they get out their ideas in a brainstorming session.
 Slow them down a bit and capture their thinking as they throw out their ideas on Flip.
 Add a Flip to the brainstorm portion of this Intro to Engineering Design Process HyperDoc.

 After creating a project in a coding program such as Scratch students can explain their project, ideas for improving, what issues they came across and how they debugged their program.
 Students can add a link to their project when they respond to the grid so the teacher or another student can view their program while listening as the student explains.

 When we refer to debugging we are usually talking about finding and fixing errors in a computer program.
-However, my six-year-old son found and fixed his errors when reading and happily exclaimed that he had just debugged.
-After completing a math task, reading a passage, working through the engineering design process or when creating a computer program students can use Flipgrid to reflect on the process identifying their errors and sharing how they fixed them.
+However, my (then) six-year-old son found and fixed his errors when reading and happily exclaimed that he had just debugged.
+After completing a math task, reading a passage, working through the engineering design process or when creating a computer program students can use Flip to reflect on the process identifying their errors and sharing how they fixed them.

 In California, our fourth-grade curriculum is famous for the Mission reports the kids are expected to do each year.
 Of course, students also do state reports and various other projects for social studies.
-What if instead of, or in addition to a fun alternative to a report, students also share what they know in a FlipgridAR video and a QR code link to the video and added it to the map?
+What if instead of, or in addition to a fun alternative to a report, students also share what they know in a Flip AR video?
+Then print that QR code link to the video and add it to the map?
 Geography, history and oral reports all rolled into one.

 What better way to say goodbye than to have your students record a video reflecting on their learning over the course of your class?
 (I’m pretty sure many of these would require a box of tissues for those tear-jerker posts!)